Making The Conceptual Tangible: The Role of Art in Understanding Mathematics and Science

 The second of these sculptures links the rhythmic relationship between pendulums whose frequencies are related by a simple fraction, to the relationship between aural frequencies that are at musical intervals pleasing to the ear.

-Kinetic sculpture exhibit 1 consists of a pendulum 497mm in diameter suspended from a height of approx. 5 m.
+Kinetic sculpture 1 consists of a pendulum 497mm in diameter suspended from a height of approx. 5 m.
 The pendulum has a camera mounted internally that takes a photo every 2nd swing peak, tracking the precession of the pendulum over 24 hours.
 The film formed from these frames is shown as a moving picture to expose the earth’s rotation about the pendulum on a screen.

-Kinetic sculpture exhibit 2 consists of a gantry of clock movements designed to drive pendulums whose frequencies are in the same ratios as the unison, major third, perfect fifth, and octave intervals as used in music.
+Kinetic sculpture 2 consists of a gantry of clock movements designed to drive pendulums whose frequencies are in the same ratios as the unison, major third, perfect fifth, and octave intervals as used in music.
 Observers will notice the relationship between the tick rhythms for the pairs of movements.
 They will also observe the square law relationship between pendulum lengths and frequencies.

 Some Video Clips of Work in Progress